theredditbandit/quiz/README.md

 # quiz-game
-A simple quiz game in go
+A quiz system implemented in go.